Anzar05/sample-model-of-Careercompass/README.md

 📌 Project Overview
 CareerCompass is a sample career guidance web application designed to help users explore suitable career paths based on their interests and skills.
 This project serves as a prototype to demonstrate how a career recommendation system can be built using basic web technologies and a database.
-The application provides a simple and interactive interface for users and showcases frontend–backend integration.

 🛠️ Technologies Used